-Overall, Stephanie describes a positive experience and offered a generous Net Promotor Score.
+Overall, Stephanie describes a positive experience and offered a generous Net Promoter Score.
 But her comment raises two red flags that demand attention: rotten fruit and a “lame” breakfast.

 How NPS can be misleading

-As we said before, NPS deliberately ignores the nuance of open-response customer satisfaction surveys in favor of higher response rates and fast action.
-That’s a fine way to gather basic customer feedback.
+As we said before, NPS deliberately ignores the nuance of open-response customer surveys in favor of higher response rates and fast action.
+That’s a fine way to gather basic feedback.
 But customers often leave comments that don’t match their Net Promoter Score.
-Ignoring this disconnect can have a serious, real-world impact on your business.
+Ignoring this disconnect can seriously damage your business.

 Remember that Stephanie gave her hotel a Net Promoter Score of 9.
 In her open-ended survey comment, however, she mentioned that the fruit at the front desk looked old and the breakfast was “lame”.
 Both of these data points are valuable.
 But a traditional NPS system will totally ignore the critical feedback about the front desk and breakfast service.

-And what happens if Stephanie posts her review on TripAdvisor, Yelp, or the hotel’s Facebook page?
-That shiny Net Promoter Score may be quickly overshadowed by lost revenue from people turned off by her review.
+And it gets worse.
+What happens if Stephanie posts her review on TripAdvisor, Yelp, or the hotel’s Facebook page?
+That shiny NPS may be quickly overshadowed by lost revenue from people turned off by her review.